TO TOP

 Programme for the Humanities and Social Sciences

 When we recall an event from our personal past, we build up a mental representation of this event.
 This representation captures what it was like to experience this event and carries rich perceptual information about this event.
-SEER studies episodic memory representations of this sort from the perspective of semantics and philosophy of memory.
+SEER studies episodic memory representations of this sort from the perspective of semantics and the philosophy of memory.

 SEER aims to develop a novel framework for thinking about episodic representations that analyzes these representations through the same (semantic) tools as linguistic and iconic ‘meanings’ (e.g. possible worlds, truth-conditions, projection).
 It will show how this framework